Section outline

 5.1.3 Explain the viral replication process (lytic vs. lysogenic cycles).

-5.1.4 Describe common viral infections in humans and prevention methods.5.2 List of Subtopics
+5.1.4 Describe common viral infections in humans and prevention methods.

 5.2.1 Characteristics of Viruses